Seattle Nursing Home Negligence Attorney

 You may have had many reservations when your spouse, parent, or grandparent had to move into a nursing home or other type of eldercare facility.
 You may have worried most about their quality of life.
 Would they lose too much independence?
 Would they feel lonely?
 Would they receive enough care and attention?

 Your worst fear may have come true when your loved one told you or showed signs of being injured or harmed.
 After overcoming the shock and dismay of learning your vulnerable loved one was a victim of abuse or neglect, contact our experienced nursing home and elder abuse lawyers in Seattle.
 You need to know your rights and what to do next.

-At Menzer Law Firm, PLLC, we can thoroughly review instances of serious elder neglect or abuse at a facility and pursue civil damage claims when appropriate.
-We can also work with your family to ensure your loved one receives the medical care they need and has a safe, alternative place to live.
+At Menzer Law Firm, PLLC, we thoroughly review serious allegations of elder neglect or abuse and pursue civil damage claims when appropriate.
+We also work with your family to make sure your loved one gets the medical care they need and a safe, alternative place to live.

-To talk with us about a case of elder neglect or abuse, call us at (206) 903-1818 or use our online form to schedule a free case review.
+To get legal advice about elder neglect or abuse, call us at (206) 596-0054 or use our online form to schedule a free consultation.

 Types of Senior Care Facilities